 Whether it’s a deep bellow during a stand-up show or a high-pitched giggle from a knock-knock joke, everyone laughs.
 No matter the type or reason, laughter does more than express simple emotion.
-Scientists find that blood flow increases during laughter, which reduces stress on the circulatory system, transports rejuvenating oxygen to organs, and helps the body’s cells rid themselves of waste .
+Scientists find that blood flow increases during laughter, which reduces stress on the circulatory system, transports rejuvenating oxygen to organs, and helps the body’s cells rid themselves of waste Impact of cinematic viewing on endothelial function.
+Miller M., Mangano c., Park Y., et al. Heart, February 2006; 92: 261-262. .
 Not to mention it feels awesome.

-No Prescription Required - What It Means to You
+No Rx Required: What It Means to You

-In a 2006 study, researchers compared the ability of blood to flow through during two movie screenings: a comedy and a drama.
-They ultimately discovered that the inner lining of the viewers' blood vessels expanded an average of 15% during the comedy compared to a 47% decrease during a stressful war drama .
+Laughter naturally (and legally) reduces stress and makes us feel happier.
+But what isn’t so well-known is that giggling like a schoolgirl (or boy) actually increases blood flow.
+In a 2006 study, researchers compared the ability of blood to flow throughout the body during two movie screenings: a comedy and a drama.
+They ultimately discovered that the inner lining of the viewers' blood vessels expanded an average of 15% during the comedy compared to a 47% decrease during a stressful war drama Humor and Laughter may Influence Health.
+I. History and Background.
+Bennett M.P. and Lengacher C.A.
+Evidence-Based Complementary and Alternative Medicine, March 2006; 3: 61–63. .
 This allowed for greater blood flow throughout the body, which in turn minimizes circulatory stress and keeps organs healthy by supplying them with sweet, sweet oxygen.